sos011022/sos011022.github.io/_pages/about.md

 **Real-Time Compressed Sensing for Joint Hyperspectral Image Transmission and Restoration for CubeSat**

-Submitted to IEEE Transactions on Geoscience and Remote Sensing
+IEEE Transactions on Geoscience and Remote Sensing (IF: 8.2, Rank 29/1409=2% in Electrical and Electronic Engineering)

 Chih-Chung Hsu, Chih-Yu Jian, Eng-Shen Tu, **Chia-Ming Lee** and Guan-Lin Chen